lttr/lukastrumm/src/blog/2023/77+-questions-about-a-web-project.md

   and possible performance issues?
 - Are there any use cases for our website/application to be used **without JavaScript** enabled?
+- Do our users need more language mutations and other **internationalization** adaptations?
+Will we need to support a RTL language?
+- Will we need to build **multiple variants** of the software for different users/customers?

 ## Code